wso2/docs-is/en/docs/using-wso2-identity-server/data-purging.md

 time, the authentication operations may also eventually consume more time.
 You can apply data purging to mitigate this.
-For more information about session persistence, see [Authentication Session Persistence](_Authentication_Session_Persistence_).
+For more information about session persistence, see [Authentication Session Persistence](../../using-wso2-identity-server/authentication-session-persistence).

 !!! tip

-    **Tip** : It is safe to run these steps in read-only mode or during a time when traffic on the server is low, but that is not mandatory.
+    It is safe to run these steps in read-only mode or during a time when traffic on the server is low, but that is not mandatory.

 1. Take a backup of the running database.